pestphp/docs/custom-helpers.md

 ---

 In this section, we explored creating custom helpers.
-However, at times, you might want to generate a custom expectation.
-We will delve into that topic in the next chapter: [Custom Expectations](/docs/custom-expectations)
+Digging deeper, you may even want to generate a custom expectation.
+Let's jump into that topic in the next chapter: [Custom Expectations](/docs/custom-expectations)